 Computer screens turning to black, operations and appointments being cancelled, and criminals demanding money for employees to retrieve access to medical records; hackers can be incredibly powerful and dangerous.
-So, we have some top tips on how to keep your website safe and secure…
+So, we have some website security tips on how to keep your information safe and secure.

 If there are more than three attempts from the same IP address to login to your website, then you can restrict access for an amount of time, making them go somewhere else.
 Hackers may use different IP addresses, but this limitation wastes their time, making it more difficult to break in, therefore improving your website security.

-Even though cheap hosting seems ideal, low price servers often mean shared hosting with a million other websites so as soon as one website is hacked, it is inevitable that yours will be too.
+Even though cheap websites and cheap hosting seem ideal, low price servers often mean shared hosting with a million other websites so, as soon as one website is hacked, it is inevitable that yours will be too.
 You should choose a highly secure, up-to-spec server that is right for you and your website security.
-We can advise and provide protected hosting options for you here at Logic Design.
+We can advise and provide protected hosting options for you here at Logic Design, including managed WordPress hosting.

 Just because you can’t see it, doesn’t mean that it’s not there – that’s why malware scans are so vital for your website security.
 Something so simple yet so effective can prevent you from losing any of your files or information.
 The more regular the scans are, the quicker the problems can be erased.

 A Secure Sockets Layer (SSL) encrypts the connection between a web server to a browser which means that it is much harder to be hacked.
 It is definitely worthwhile investing in a SSL certificate because it will protect your login details and sensitive data, such as bank information, from hackers and viruses.

 Web Application Firewall (WAF)